AMETIY/netflix-Clone-2025/README.md

 # 📺 Netflix Clone

-A responsive Netflix clone built using React, mimicking the design and functionality of the popular streaming platform.
+A responsive Netflix clone built using **React.js**, mimicking the design and functionality of the popular streaming platform.

 ---